Pure Heroine: Critical reception

 Pure Heroine was named the best album of 2013 by FasterLouder, The Herald Sun, The Mercury News, and The New York Times.
 It featured highly in other end-of-year best album lists: at number two by Entertainment Weekly, at number four by Billboard, at number four by Slant, at number seven by Rolling Stone, and at number ten by The A.V.
 Club.
 The record featured at number 25 in The Village Voice's 2013 Pazz & Jop critics' poll, with 317 points.
 Metacritic ranked it the fifth best-reviewed album of 2013, with 34 points.
 In 2014, Pure Heroine was named Album of the Year and Best Pop Album at the New Zealand Music Awards, and was awarded the Taite Music Prize.
-It was nominated for Best Pop Vocal Album at the 56th Grammy Awards.
+It was nominated for Best Pop Vocal Album at the 56th Annual Grammy Awards.

 Commercial performance

 The album debuted atop the Official New Zealand Chart, and was certified platinum in its first week; it remained at number one for the following two weeks.
 After eleven weeks on the chart, Pure Heroine rebounded to number two and was certified triple platinum.
 At week eighteen, it rose from number three to number one and was certified quadruple platinum.
 The album also debuted at number one on Australia's ARIA Chart.
 It then fell to number two, but was certified gold by the Australian Recording Industry Association (ARIA).
 The album was ninth on ARIA's 10 Albums of 2013, with sales of about 100,000 copies.

 Pure Heroine entered the Canadian Albums Chart at number two, with first-week sales of 15,000 copies, and was later certified platinum by Music Canada (MC) for shipments of 80,000 copies.
 The album sold 18,294 copies in its debut at number four on the Official Charts Company's UK Albums Chart, where it was later certified gold by the British Phonographic Industry (BPI) for shipments of 100,000 copies.